Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.12 - One to Many Relationships/README.md

 ```

 This SQL command creates the `homework_submission` table.
 The `id` field is set as SERIAL, which automatically generates unique identifiers starting from 1 and incrementing for each new record.
 The `student_id` field is a Foreign Key referencing the `id` field in the `student` table, establishing the Many to One relationship.

+### Setting up the Foreign Key Relationship

+The `REFERENCES` keyword is used to set up the Foreign Key.
+This means that the `student_id` in the `homework_submission` table must correspond to an existing `id` in the `student` table.
+This enforces referential integrity between the two tables.

+Let's create this table in pgAdmin to work with it.
+Open the query editor, paste the SQL command, and execute it under the school database.
+After refreshing, you will see the new table called `homework_submission`.